Okumans/FaceRec/README.md

 The following settings are available for this face recognition system:

 -   `video_source`: This specifies the source for the video feed that will be used for face detection and recognition.
 The default value is `0`, which uses the default camera on your computer.
+-   `resolution`: This specifies the resolution scale of the input. the range of resolution is between `0.001` - `4`.
+The default value is `1`.
 -   `min_detection_confidence`: This specifies the minimum confidence level required for a face to be detected.
 The default value is `0.75`.
 -   `min_recognition_confidence`: This specifies the minimum confidence level required for a face to be recognized.
 The default value is `0.6`.
 -   `min_faceBlur_detection`: This specifies the minimum amount of blur required for a face to be detected.
 The default value is `24`.